homebrew-ec-foss/homebrew-internethome/src/posts/systemctl start linux.md

 ```
 cd ~/
 ```
-cd to move one directiry up
+cd to move one directory up
 ```
 cd ..
 ```